 Deep blue waters, coral reefs, and pristine beaches meet an iconic limestone cave system on this southerly Japanese island

 Okinoerabu Island, the second-most southerly of the Amami Islands , is famous for its collection of limestone caves.
-Located between Tokunoshima and Yoron Island and home to 15,000 people, it is approximately 536 kilometers south of Kyushu.
-Much of the island lies within the borders of the Amami Gunto National Park.
+Located between Tokunoshima and Yoron Island and home to around 12,000 people, it is approximately 536 kilometers south of Kyushu.
+Part of the island lies within the borders of the Amami Gunto National Park.

-Okinoerabu Island is home to over 300 limestone caves
+Okinoerabu Island is home to 200 - 300 limestone caves

 The largest banyan tree in all of Japan is at Kunigami Elementary School in Wadomari town